 South Africa: We remain highly negative on South Africa, but we have noticed recent efforts by the ANF to walk back some of the rhetoric.
 The ANF is now trying to reengage with foreign capital and wants to liberalize some of the rules around mining investment.
 Politics aside, the macro picture is getting bleaker by the day as Business Confidence is rolling over, GDP is negative, Inflation has turned up, Retail Sales are barely positive, and PMI’s are bouncing around the ‘50’ level.
 None of this will help unemployment (27.2% in Q2).
 In our view, the mere risk of having assets appropriated will grind foreign capital commitments and new business investment to a screeching halt, and more time is going to need to pass in order for foreign investors to feel any degree of confidence.
 Our best guess is that more downside exists for South Africa’s economy and we believe the currency and equity market will suffer as a result.

 ASIA / PACIFIC:

-South Korea: While the world looks forward to peace on the Korean Peninsula, we are keeping an eye on trade data into China, which improved in March.
-Overall, SK is beginning to show signs of slowing post-Olympics (imports are slowing, Industrial Production is only up +0.9% Y/Y, Retail Sales slowed to +6.6% Y/Y, and the Nikkei South Korea PMI has been below ‘50’ for three months in a row).
+South Korea: Overall, the economic data have been mixed.
+While the world looks forward to peace on the Korean Peninsula, we are keeping an eye on trade data into China, which increased +20.8% Y/Y in August.
+Also, GDP increased +2.8% Y/Y in Q2, Income is up +4.2% Y/Y, Industrial Production increased +0.9% Y/Y, and Retail Sales accelerated to +7.4% Y/Y. Conversely, the Unemployment Rate increased to 4.2% in August and the Nikkei South Korea Manufacturing PMI has been below ‘50’ for six months in a row.